M3GAM4TT/mattcameron.github.io/README.md

     Note: You may want to add a custom theme, which can be done from the same place.
 This tutorial will not cover that, but check out the tutorial in [More Resources](#more-resources).
     4. Open `https://username.github.io` in a browser (where `username` is your GitHub username).
 Alternatively, in Step 1 of this section you can find the link to your site if your repository is not named this way.

     Building and hosting a website (like this one) is a simple way to distribute all kinds of data.
 Andrew Etter says that "Hosting content on a website gives you the power to fix inaccuracies almost instantly".
 With GitHub Pages, making a change and rebuilding the site takes minutes or less.
 While paper resumes are still used, distributing one via a simple link is more accessible, uses less paper, and can be edited at any time (in case you accidentally make a typo right before sending it out).
+There are numerous options out there to host a site like this, and each of these requires very little from the user other than the specific pages to display.

 ## More Resources